What is Zero Trust?

 Cloud-based security in Zero Trust includes security using Identity Access Management (IAM), which can manage connection authentication and access restrictions as introduced in the Zero Trust network, as well as security monitoring and access restrictions to the cloud service itself.

 Improper configuration of cloud services can lead to data leakage, account takeovers, and the connection of unwanted third party applications.
 In order to strengthen cloud security management, administrators need to have a birds-eye view of, and control over, a large number of cloud services.
-Cloud Security Posture Management (CSPM) responds to these challenges, by continously checking services for misconfigurations and violations of guidelines to improve consistency and control.
+Cloud Security Posture Management (CSPM) responds to these challenges, by continuously checking services for misconfigurations and violations of guidelines to improve consistency and control.

-Introducing Zscaler's CSPM
+Introducing Zscaler’s SCPM

 CSPM, developed by Zscaler, enables users to: